The VSME standard for SMEs – what does it mean in practice?

 At worst, VSME can become a new administrative burden that consumes time without supporting decision-making.

-Why reporting alone changes nothing?
+Why is reporting alone not enough?

 EU regulation and standards can initiate sustainability work, but they do not lead it.
 Without a business-driven interpretation: